alpecer/Universal-Description/README.md

 Whereas the library "kolmogorovTools.py" contains the functions computing the terms composing $\mathcal{L}^\dagger$, the script "diagonalizeKolmogorov.py" builds the operator for the model of interest and provides the set of eigenfunctions and eigenvalues for ($\mathcal{L}$) and ($\mathcal{L}^\dagger$).
 - Make sure both functions are at the same directory
 - Open "diagonalizeKolmogorov.py", define your functions $f_x (x,y)$ and $f_y (x,y)$, then choose the domain you aim to discretise and how many points you want in each direction (params N,M)
-- Then, execute it and enjoy your eigenfunction
+- Then, execute it and enjoy your eigenfunctions :)
 - As tip: chose a domain large enough so the probability of trajectory reaching the boundaries is low.
 - The matrices in the code are written following sparse scipy libraries.
 This way one can consider big number of points to discretise without running out of memory.
 - How many points to use when discrtising?
-Well, try and error will teach you to find a good compromise (whereas few points may generate weird results, choosing too many points may cause the code to be too slow :)
+Well, try and error will teach you to find a good compromise (whereas few points may generate weird results, choosing too many points may cause the code to be too slow)

 ## What produces?